If all media are somewhat autobiographical, then all games express something about the society the designer lives in.

-In 1970, roboticist Mori warned that robots could indeed also provoke these negative feelings of unease, if they appeared too human.
+In 1970, roboticist Masahiro Mori warned that robots could indeed also provoke these negative feelings of unease, if they appeared too human.
 Based on these findings, Mori introduced the theory of the uncanny valley, depicting a drop of attraction towards the animate object, after it achieved human features.
-This unsettling feeling will – according to Mori – only disappear when the robot is completely indistinguishable to a human being.
+This unsettling feeling will – according to Mori – only disappear when the robot is completely indistinguishable to an actual living human being.